callumflack/callum-flack-design/content/pages/about.md

 ## ways to engage my services

-* Improve or redesign your existing digital branding and/or website.
+* Improve or redesign your existing digital branding and/or website systems.
-* Create a new digital brand and/or website from scratch.
+* Create a new digital brand and/or website systems from scratch.
-* Collaborate as a specialist digital design partner to build and enhance customer communities over time.
+* Collaborate as a specialist digital design partner to build and enhance your brand, customer workflows or customer community over time.

 ## Get in touch